 The influence?
 Vint Bonner, the main character of the TV Western The Restless Gun (1957-1959).

 Vint was a “freelance cowpoke” who traveled alone through the post-Civil War West.
 The character was played by John Payne, who had starred in Miracle on 34th Street a decade earlier.
-Payne say of the character: “If there’s such a think as a next-door neighbor in a Western that’s Vint Bonner.”
+Payne say of the character: “If there’s such a thing as a next-door neighbor in a Western that’s Vint Bonner.”

 The series was based on a radio show (The Six Shooter, 1953-1954) in which the main character was named Britt Ponset.
-For TV, the character’s personality was slightly altered and his name was changed from “Britt” to “Vint” (…perhaps to make it sound more like Clint?).
+For TV, the character’s personality was altered slightly and his name was changed from “Britt” to “Vint” (…perhaps to make it sound more like Clint?).